Pankajjsuthar/IMDB-ratings-CRUD/readme.md

 1. **Backend**: This folder contains all the server-side code.
 2. **Frontend**: This folder contains all the client-side code.

+## Prerequisites
+- Docker: Ensure you have Docker installed on your system.
+You can download Docker from [here](https://www.docker.com/products/docker-desktop).

 ## Installation

 To get started with this project, follow these steps: